How to Write a Book Review

 Support your argument with direct quotes

-Just as you would in an academic essay, carefully select passages from the book you are reviewing to support your argument.
+Just as you would in academic writing, carefully select passages from the book you are reviewing to support your argument.
 These passages will help readers understand what you mean when you write that the book is a tender love story, a violent murder mystery, or a dull yawner.
-Since a book review is generally quite short (less than 1,000 words), our editors and proofreaders suggest selecting brief passages.
+Since a book review is generally quite short (less than 1,000 words), we suggest selecting brief passages.